sst/guide/_examples/how-to-add-google-login-to-your-sst-apps.md

 Make sure to replace `GOOGLE_CLIENT_ID` with the OAuth Client ID created in the previous section.

-The `@serverless-stack/node` package provides helper libraries used inside the Lambda function code.
+The `@serverless-stack/node` package provides helper libraries used in Lambda functions.
 In the snippet above, we are using the package to create an `AuthHandler` with a `GoogleAdapter` named `google`.
-This creates two routes behind the scene:
+This creates two routes behind the scenes:

 - **Authorize URL** at `/auth/google/authorize`
 - **Callback URL** at `/auth/google/callback`